Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Check out resources we have for librarians and teachers!
 The SLS Professional Collection contains physical items, as well as electronic resources.
 The physcal collection is housed at Ballard Road.
 Contact firstname.lastname@example.org if you want to borrow anything or have any questions.

-Communications Coordinators Meetings
+Communications Coordinators (CC) Meetings

 (Click links below to register in MLP: agendas TBA closer to meeting dates)

 January 27, 2022 (Virtual)

 March 22, 2022 - Regional

 *NOTE: Our hope is to have in-person meetings when we can; however, due to the ongoing pandemic, this is subject to change and membership will be notified as far in advance as possible.

 For Professional Development Opportunities offered by WSWHE BOCES SLS and other departments, visit our catalog in Frontline Education (MyLearningPlan).